 6. Jonsrud Viewpoint

-Jonsrud Viewpoint offers stunning views of not only the mountain, but also of the Sandy River valley and the “Devil’s Backbone” – a ridge named by pioneers making their journey to the Willamette Valley on the Barlow Road portion of the Oregon Trail.
+Jonsrud Viewpoint offers stunning views, not only of the mountain, but also of the Sandy River valley and the “Devil’s Backbone” — a ridge named by pioneers making their journey to the Willamette Valley on the Barlow Road portion of the Oregon Trail.